awaardenberg/training_material/BioInfoSummer_2018_KinSwingR.md

 ## phosphoProcessR-ing Placental Malaria

-We will now use phosphoProcessR to perform DPA on the phospho-peptides identified by XX et. al and use this as input to ```KinSwingR``` for **kinase activity prediction**.
+We will now use phosphoProcessR to perform DPA on the phospho-peptides identified by Kawahara et al. MCP 2018 and use this as input to ```KinSwingR``` for **kinase activity prediction**.

 Begin by loading ```phosphoProcessR``` in ```R``` and the data libraries included in the package (*as outlined above*).